mcandre/lftp-pocket-reference/basic_lftp_commands.md

 ## Caching

-By default, LFTP caches directory listings; if a file or folder is created, deleted, or moved, LFTP `ls` may not reflect the change.
+By default, LFTP caches directory listings.
+Therefore, LFTP `ls` may lag behind file system changes, as files are created, deleted, or moved.
 To fix this, run `cache flush`, or write `set cache:enable no` in your `$HOME/.lftprc` configuration file.